noahgift/data-engineering-and-dataops/lecture-notes.md

 ## Week 5 - Continuous Integration and Continuous Delivery (Guest Speakers on HTTP and SQL)

-## Week 6 - Monitoring and Logging
+## Week 6 - Monitoring and Logging (Guest Speakers on Health Care Data Engineering and SQL/Scraping/Azure Onboard)

+## Week 7

 ## Miscellaneous Projects to Reference